-There are other Appendices (D, E, F) that may be required by the state for the applicant to be evaluated for proper coverage.
+There are other Appendices (D, E, F) that may be required by the state for the applicant to be fully evaluated for certain Medicaid categories.
 These can be downloaded from https://coverva.dmas.virginia.gov/partners/materials/.

 Appendix D is needed if someone applying is disabled, has Medicare, is age 65 or older, or is in need of long term care services (nursing facility or community based care).
 [This collects the additional information needed for someone to be considered for ABD Medicaid - which is coverage for the Aged, Blind, or Disabled.]